istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

     deployment "ratings-v2" configured
     {{< /text >}}

-1. Update the Bookinfo sample to use the new version of `ratings`
+1. Update the Bookinfo sample to use the new version of `ratings`:

     The Bookinfo sample deploys multiple versions of each microservice, so you will start by creating destination rules that define the service subsets corresponding to each version, and the load